 Wendy Stead, MD, Fellowship Program Director

-YEAR ONE: The first year of ID Fellowship is focused primarily on the inpatient ID consult experience where Fellows encounter diverse general Infectious Disease related problems on the medical and surgical services, as well as work with immunocompromised hosts (bone marrow and solid organ transplant), and patients on the OB-GYN service.
-In addition, Fellows will rotate through the outpatient Urgent Care ID Clinic at BIDMC, the Clinical Microbiology Laboratory, and Boston Children's Hospital (for inpatient pediatric ID).
-Throughout the ACGME portion of their Fellowship, all Fellows spend one-half day per week seeing patients in their continuity clinic where they follow up patients that were seen on the inpatient service, see new outpatient referrals, and provide longitudinal care of HIV-infected individuals.
-Each Fellow is assigned a single Faculty member who works with them throughout their continuity clinic experience.
+YEAR ONE: The first year of ID fellowship is focused primarily on the inpatient ID consult experience where fellows encounter diverse general ID-related problems on the medical and surgical services, as well as work with immunocompromised hosts (bone marrow and solid organ transplant), and patients on the OB-GYN service.
+In addition, fellows will rotate through the outpatient Urgent Care ID Clinic at BIDMC, the Clinical Microbiology Laboratory and Boston Children's Hospital (for inpatient pediatric ID).
+Throughout the first two years of training, all fellows spend one-half day per week seeing patients with their assigned preceptor in their continuity clinic.

-To make the transition to second year, Fellows will work with a Faculty advisor.
-This advisor will be chosen based on your area of interest, and will work with you to help identify the best track and mentor for your career development.
-Once identified, Fellows will work with this designated mentor throughout the remainder of their training.
-For those in the two year tracks this mentor will help devise a training plan that incorporates the clinical and scholarly activities.
-For those interested in the research tracks, this mentor will supervise your development into an independent investigator which includes the development and implementation of research projects, publications, and grant submissions that will be used to obtain funding for project support and salary support in the non-ACGME years.
+To make the transition to second year, fellows will work with a faculty advisor and the fellowship program directors.
+This advisor will be chosen based on each fellow's area of interest and will work with him/her to help identify the best track and mentor for his/her career development.
+Once identified, fellows will work with this designated mentor throughout the remainder of their training.
+For those in the two year tracks, this mentor will help devise a training plan that incorporates the clinical and scholarly activities.
+For those interested in the research tracks, this mentor will supervise their development into an independent investigator, which includes the development and implementation of research projects, publications, and grant submissions that will be used to obtain funding for project support and salary support in the non-ACGME years.